Pre-Islamic Arabian inscriptions: South Arabia

-Number and geography
+Number and location of inscriptions

 There are 15,000 inscriptions known from pre-Islamic South Arabia.
 Of these, 7,500 have been digitized into the Corpus of South Arabian Inscriptions (CSAI) project.
 In total, the number of published inscriptions has been given as 10,000 or over 12,000.
 Of all South Arabian languages, Sabaic is represented by the largest number of inscriptions (6,500).
 The single most important site or building from which South Arabian inscriptions have been discovered is the Temple of Awwam, where over 800 have been found.
 Another 700 are known from the Marib oasis.
 The number of inscriptions continues to grow rapidly: in the Jawf in South Arabia, the corpus of known inscriptions doubled roughly between the years 2000 to 2020, with over a thousand new ones coming to light.

 Geographically, the vast majority of these inscriptions come from modern-day Yemen.
 However, some inscriptions composed in the Ancient South Arabian script also come from southwestern Oman, northern Arabia, Ethiopia, Egypt, and even the Aegean island of Delos, off the coast of Greece.
 The minuscule zabūr script, only known from Yemen, is attested in about 900 published inscriptions, with a large number still unpublished.

 The South Arabian corpus of inscriptions is more extensive than that of Ugarit or Phoenicia in Punic, Aramaic, and Hebrew.
 It is second only in size to Akkadian, but remains behind in the field of Semitic studies due to a lack of accessible tools.
 These inscriptions suggest a copious literature once existed in the area, but it has not survived, likely because it was written on perishable materials.